 Bulky to store

 Oxo is a widely recognized and trusted brand for durable, intuitive, and efficient kitchen tools.
 This salad spinner is no exception.
 With this model you can easily prep, wash, and dry a large amount of lettuce, strawberries, bulky root vegetables, canned beans, and so much more.
-At 4.95-quart capacity, the basket was able to handle enough food for a family meal when our tester put it through washing and spinning a large head of romaine lettuce, a pint of blueberries and a quart of strawberries, and finally 1 pound of cooked pasta.
+At 4.95-quart capacity, the basket was able to handle enough food for a family meal when our tester put it through washing and spinning a large head of romaine lettuce, a pint of blueberries, a quart of strawberries, and finally 1 pound of cooked pasta.